Life Sciences Greenhouse of Pennsylvania

 Seed Round in 2005

-QuantumBio, Inc. is a software and services company that specializes in computer-assisted molecular modeling and drug design solutions for organizations in the pharmaceutical, biotechnology, and life sciences sectors.
-Founded in 2002 and headquartered in State College, Pennsylvania, with additional offices in Gainesville and Lancaster, the company offers a suite of innovative products that utilize advanced quantum mechanical approaches.
-These tools provide high accuracy and versatility, helping scientists to deepen their understanding of biochemical structures and functions.
-By enhancing the drug discovery process, QuantumBio contributes significantly to the advancement of research in the life sciences.
+QuantumBio, Inc. is a software and services company specializing in computer-assisted molecular modeling and drug design solutions tailored for the pharmaceutical, biotechnology, and life sciences sectors.
+Founded in 2002 and headquartered in State College, Pennsylvania, with additional offices in Gainesville and Lancaster, the company offers a suite of innovative products that employ advanced quantum mechanical approaches.
+These tools enable scientists to gain precise insights into biochemical structures and functions, thereby enhancing the drug discovery process.
+By providing high accuracy and versatility, QuantumBio supports researchers in their efforts to develop effective therapeutic solutions.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.